 Cosmetic breast surgery - discharge

-Breast augmentation - discharge; Breast implants - discharge; Implants - breast - discharge; Breast lift with augmentation - discharge; Breast reduction - discharge
+Breast augmentation - discharge; Breast implants - discharge; Implants - breast - discharge; Breast lift with augmentation - discharge; Maxtopexy - discharge; Breast reduction - discharge

-Follow your doctor's instructions on self-care at home.
+Follow your surgeon's instructions on self-care at home.
 Use the information below as a reminder.

 When You're in the Hospital

 You were probably under general anesthesia (asleep and pain-free).
 Or you had local anesthesia (awake and pain-free).
 Your surgery took at least 1 or more hours, depending on the type of procedure you had.

 You woke up with a gauze dressing or surgical bra around your breast and chest area.
 You may also have drainage tubes coming from your incision areas.
 Some pain and swelling is normal after the anesthesia wears off.
 You may also feel tired.
 Rest and gentle activity will help you recover.
 Your nurse will help you begin to move around.

 Depending on the type of surgery you had, you may have gone home the same day or you spent 1 to 2 days in the hospital.

 It is normal to have pain, bruising, and swelling of the breast or incisions after you get home.
 Within a few days or weeks, these symptoms will go away.
 You may have a loss of sensation in your breast skin and nipples after surgery.
 The sensation may return over time.